cumbriasingers/cumbria-singers/content/pages/CurrentSeason.md

 Status: hidden
 -->

+### Concerts cancelled

-#### Because of the conditions created by the Covid-19 virus, Cumbria Singers has cancelled plans for concerts during the 2020-2021 season.
+Because of the conditions created by the Covid-19 virus, Cumbria Singers has cancelled plans for concerts during the 2020-2021 season.

-#### We will continue to monitor the situation to determine when we can safely present our choral concerts again.
+We will continue to monitor the situation to determine when we can safely present our choral concerts again.

 ---